Program Contact: Deborah Clark 203-582-8270

 Third Year

-Milestones: Earn 90 credits and a GPA of 2.00 or higher.
-Meet with your adviser at least once per semester.
+Milestones: Earn 90 credits, and an overall GPA of 2.0 or higher, and a science GPA of 2.25.
+Meet with your advisor at least once per semester.
 Participate in study abroad, complete internship or research opportunities.

 Fall Semester